-- 26. May require submittal for approval by the Committee any contracts between county social services departments and providers of services for the state economic support and work program (W-2) [ss.
-46.215(2)(c)1. and 2., 46.22(1)(e)3.b. and 49.325(2g)(c)]. - 27.
-Approve the Department's plan for use of income augmentation services receipts moneys for any purposes other than the purposes specified in statute [s.
-48.567(2)]. - 28.
-Approve the Department's allocation plan for use of unanticipated federal foster care and adoption assistance payments if its proposed allocation would exceed the statutorily established allocation limit [s.
-48.568]. - 29.
+31. May require submittal for approval by the Committee any contracts between county social services departments and providers of services for the state economic support and work program (W-2)

+or community-based juvenile delinquency-related services [ss.
+46.215(2)(c)1. and 2., 46.22(1)(e)3.b. and 49.325(2g)(c)].

+- 32. Approve the Department's allocation plan for use of unanticipated federal foster care and adoption assistance payments if its proposed allocation would exceed the statutorily established allocation limit [s.
+48.568]. - 33.
 Approve any unanticipated federal child care and development block grant funds that exceed statutory allocation amounts [s.
-49.155(1j)]. - 30.
+49.155(1j)]. - 34.
 Approve a plan, submitted by January 1, 2012, to implement a local incentive program for fraud detection related to child care subsidies [s.
-49.197(2)(b)]. - 31.
+49.197(2)(b)]. - 35.
 Approve any determination by the Department that a county social services department allocation of state aids is inconsistent with federal or state law and that the DWD is selecting an alternative agency to provide the services [s.
 49.325(2r)(a)2.].